Growing lavender from seed can be difficult, especially for new gardeners. But once you learn how, you will have better success!

 - Cover the trays - Put the plastic dome lid on top of the trays to keep the soil moist during germination.

 - Give them plenty of light - Place the trays in a bright location, or turn on the grow lights.
-Remember, they need light in order to germinate, so give them plenty.
+Remember, they need light to germinate, so give them plenty.

 Lea Paradiso says